Japan Nuclear Imaging Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Japan Nuclear Imaging Market Analysis by Mordor Intelligence

-The Japan nuclear imaging market size is valued at USD 431.71 million in 2025 and is projected to reach USD 678.91 million by 2030, reflecting a 9.50% CAGR over the forecast period.
+Japan nuclear imaging market size in 2026 is estimated at USD 469.04 million, growing from 2025 value of USD 431.71 million with 2031 projections showing USD 710.68 million, growing at 8.65% CAGR over 2026-2031.
 Japan’s well-funded universal health-insurance system, rapid population aging, and deep installed base of SPECT and PET scanners make it the world’s most densely equipped diagnostic-imaging environment.
 Government incentives that link green-transformation spending to domestic isotope production, combined with hospital demand for AI-enhanced workflow tools, fuel steady equipment upgrades[1]Source: Ministry of Economy, Trade and Industry, “Revision of Sector-Specific Investment Strategies,” meti.go.jp .
 Strategic consolidation, highlighted by GE HealthCare’s full acquisition of Nihon Medi-Physics, is reshaping supplier power and accelerating local radiopharmaceutical innovation.
 Simultaneously, breakthroughs in alpha-particle therapy isotopes and deep-learning reconstruction algorithms are opening precision-oncology revenue streams that offset reimbursement pressure on conventional SPECT cardiac studies.

 Key Report Takeaways